Chavelanda/watten_server/README.md

 # WATTEN SERVER

-## Steps to launch the app (Windows)
+## Introduction

+Watten server is an application developed to serve a [Watten](https://en.wikipedia.org/wiki/Watten_(card_game)) game client.
+It has two main functions:

+- Given a state of the game and a difficulty level, it returns the best action to take based on a model related to the above mentioned difficulty level;
+- It is possible to insert and retrieve statistics of the game played against each difficulty level player.

+To learn more about this project take a look at the [mobile application](https://github.com/Chavelanda/watten_app) or at the [thesis project](https://github.com/Chavelanda/offen-watten-alpha-zero) aiming at applying an AlphaZero approach to Watten.

+## Get started (windows)

-To launch the application so that is visible only in local host do the following:
+#### To launch the application so that is visible only in local host do the following:

 1) Set where to find the application